abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/gke.md

 **3.** The  **Compute service account** field allows you to specify the Kubernetes *service account* that the pipeline jobs should use.
 Default is the `default` service account in your Kubernetes cluster.

-!!! note "Amazing!"
-    You now have everything you need to begin deploying massively scalable pipelines.

 Jump to the documentation section for [Launching Pipelines](../../launch/launch/).